 When you are left to mourn the loss of your wife, and your family has suffered a horrific loss, you most likely are entitled to a financial recovery for medical bills, funeral costs, lost wages, loss of companionship, and other damages.
 Even though your wife was the passenger, you should have a claim against the driver at-fault.

-To understand all your legal options, please call a knowledgeable Georgia wrongful death lawyer at the Law Offices of Shane Smith to find out about your rights to compensation here at (770) 487-8999 for a free consultation today.
+To understand all your legal options, please call a knowledgeable Georgia wrongful death lawyer at Shane Smith Law to find out about your rights to compensation here at (770) 487-8999 for a free consultation today.